 I was letting myself down, because I was unable to enjoy life properly.

 “…what a disgrace it is for a man to grow old without ever seeing the beauty and strength of which his body is capable.” — Socrates

-Some of these photos are embarrassing, and I never imagined that I would post them in a public forum, but I’m doing so, because it’s the only way to convey where I started.
+Some of these photos are embarrassing, and I never imagined that I would post them in a public place, but I’m doing so, because it’s the only way to convey where I started.
 This was my body composition.
-Whatever it was that I was doing — however it was that I was taking care of myself — this was the result.
+Whatever it was that I was doing — however it was that I was taking care of myself — this was the manifestation.